Vitamin K-2 Food Sources - Questions & Answers - Page 14

 Popular questions about Vitamin K-2

-Does whole wheat bread have Vitamin K?
+Does acorn squash have Vitamin K?

-Does yams have Vitamin K?
+Does cantaloupe contain Vitamin K?

 Key facts about Vitamin K-2